eric-p-hutchins/zig-webenc/README.md

 * EUC-KR encoder, in §13.1.1
 * EUC-KR lead, in §13.1.1
 * fatal
   * attribute for TextDecoderCommon, in §7.1
   * dict-member for TextDecoderOptions, in §7.2
-* finished, in §4.1
 * flush and enqueue, in §7.5
 * gb18030, in §10.1.2
 * gb18030 decoder, in §10.2